Improving governance outcomes through AI documentation: Bridging theory and practice

-Documentation has the potential to act as a bridge between different stakeholder groups involved in the AI development lifecycle, including machine learning engineers, data scientists, product managers, user experience designers, researchers, and legal teams.
 Since no single group oversees all stages of development, effective documentation can facilitate both indirect and direct communication among these diverse teams.
-Documentation artifacts can convey essential information across organizational boundaries, helping stakeholders who may not interact regularly to align their understanding of the system.
+Documentation artifacts can convey essential information across organizational boundaries, helping stakeholders who may not interact regularly to align their understanding of the system through documentation artifacts.
 Documentation can also prompt and support conversations among stakeholders directly, enabling them to work towards common goals despite their diverse backgrounds, frames of reference, or areas of expertise.
-This bridging function of documentation could break down organizational silos\cite{chmielinski2024clear} and promote effective collaboration across different teams \cite{crisan2022interactive, gilbert2023reward, heger2022understanding, mohammad2022ethics, pushkarna2022data, raji2020about, richards2020methodology, shen2022model, srinivasan2021artsheets}.
+This bridging function of documentation could break down organizational silos \cite{chmielinski2024clear} and promote effective collaboration across different teams \cite{crisan2022interactive, gilbert2023reward, heger2022understanding, mohammad2022ethics, pushkarna2022data, raji2020about, richards2020methodology, shen2022model, srinivasan2021artsheets}.

-\textbf{Hypotheses}.
-AI documentation could serve as an initial point of reference for downstream practitioners, offering a basic overview of the system that allows them to build foundational knowledge before engaging with developers for more in-depth discussions.
+At a basic level, AI documentation could serve as an initial point of reference for downstream practitioners, offering an overview of the system that allows them to build foundational knowledge before engaging with developers for more in-depth discussions \cite{liao2023designerly, heger2022understanding}.
 Rather than acting as a comprehensive, self-contained repository of information, documentation artifacts could provide an initial layer of understanding, enabling downstream practitioners to identify relevant areas for further exploration and formulate more informed questions when collaborating with developers.
 This could foster more productive and targeted interactions between teams, enhancing their ability to work with or govern AI systems efficiently.
 Empirical research suggests that practitioners often approach documentation this way.
 For instance, UX professionals often prefer direct discussions with data scientists rather than relying solely on documentation artifacts \cite{liao2023designerly}.
 Similarly, many AI practitioners review existing documentation only briefly before seeking further clarification through meetings or discussions \cite{heger2022understanding}.